Unraveling Sage vs. Sagebrush

 White sagebrush - Artemisia ludoviciana

-(Other names: Dakota sage, Man sage, Grandfather sage, Badlands Sage, Silver wormwood, Old man sage, Silver king, Western mugwort) Another Artemisia smudge, this one grows all over the badlands of South Dakota and down south to Louisiana.
+(Other names: Dakota sage, Man sage, Grandfather sage, Badlands Sage, Silver wormwood, Old man sage, Silver king, Western mugwort) Another Artemisia smudge, this one grows all over the badlands of South Dakota and out west and down south to Louisiana.
 The aroma and appearance of Dakota Sage is very similar to that of Desert Sage (Artemisia tridentada).
 However, the fragrance is usually less intense.

 Black sagebrush / Mugwort - Artemisia vulgaris